 The use of multiple medications at low doses instead of using a single one at full dose, to avoid side effects of any kind, has been called “rational polypharmacy” and is increasingly common as a strategy, including its use by the experts at the National Institutes of Mental Health.Frye

-Light therapy (and dark therapy) — very important!
+Light and darkness — very important!

 Light therapy clearly works as an antidepressant.
 It has much less likelihood of triggering mania, as the regular antidepressants do (you may have heard me rant about antidepressant risks elsewhere on this website).
 Light therapy is cheap now too — so I’ve offered you an entire page on its benefits, risks and how-to’s.

 But to get a mood stabilizer effect, you need to consider “dark therapy“.
-This has much less research to support it, compared to light therapy, but it’s worth knowing.
+This has less research to support it, compared to light therapy, but it’s worth knowing.
 Here’s the fascinating story on “dark therapy”.

 By the time you’re done with all that, I hope you’ll have read the full story of Light and Darkness in Bipolar Disorder.
 If not, there’s the link!